Edum-favour/stock-performance-analysis-h1-2025/README.md

 ```

 ### Strategy Selection Criteria & Explanation
-This logic dynamically classifies stocks into investment strategies - growth focused (capital growth), dividend focused (dividend income) or balanced (a mix of both), based on return and dividend yield thresholds.
+This logic dynamically classifies stocks into investment strategies - growth focused (capital growth), income focused (dividend income) or balanced (a blend of both), based on return and dividend yield thresholds.

 ✅ Income-Focused (Dividend Income)
 - Criteria: Member of the dividend aristocrats index.

-- Explanation: These are high quality dividend paying stocks with a long history of increasing payouts, ideal for income seeking investors.
+- Explanation: These are high quality dividend paying stocks with a 25+ year history of increasing payouts, ideal for income seeking investors.

 ✅ Growth-Focused (Capital Growth)
 - Criteria: